thamaranga/DockerWebEx1/README.md

 Then we need to create a seperate network for communicate among above two containers.
 Let's create a bridge network (docker default network type) .We can use  this newly created network for communicating among containers. -> docker network create app-network

-docker network connect app-network web-app
+Connect web application container to app-network ->docker network connect app-network web-app

-docker network connect app-network app-db
+Connect mysql container to app-network > docker network connect app-network app-db

 http://localhost:8081/DockerWebEx1/ -> Access our web application in web browser.